Skyblok/fire-station-locator-uk/README.md

-# Fire Station Locator UK App
+# Fire Station Locator UK

-Live mapping app for locating fire stations by postcode and crewing status.
+A live web app to search for fire stations by postcode and crewing status.